michael-p-ramirez/michael-p-ramirez/README.md

 - 👋 Hi, I’m Michael.

-As a Statistics and Data Science undergrad at UCSB, I'm mainly interested in expanding my coding skills, networking with other members, and collaborating on projects.
+ I'm mainly interested in expanding my coding skills, networking with other members, and collaborating on projects.

 - 👀 I’m interested in time series, bayesian inference, Principal Component Analysis (PCA), and other interesting projects